seismic-initiative/consciOS-paper/paper-edited.md

 ###### 5.8 Quality Control and belief surfacing dynamics

 Quality Control refers to the surfacing of misaligned priors when an agent holds a new high‑coherence frame.
-Formally, let prior parameters be θ.
-On holding a new frame F_hold with high C and sustained FREQ, large prediction mismatches elsewhere can produce a gradient for updating θ:
+Formally, let prior parameters be theta.
+On holding a new frame F_hold with high C and sustained FREQ, large prediction mismatches elsewhere can produce a gradient for updating theta:

 Delta_theta proportional to eta · grad_theta L_total(theta; D_hold)